InnoGames

 InnoGames GmbH is a German video game developer and publisher based in Hamburg.
 Founded in 2007, it focuses on the development of free-to-play online browser and mobile games.
-The company reached a turnover of in 2020 and currently has nine live games.
+The company reached a turnover of in 2020 and currently has ten live games.

 History

 In 2003, founders Eike and Hendrik Klindworth and Michael Zillmer created and released the browser-based massively multiplayer online game Tribal Wars as a hobby project.
 By 2005, the real-time strategy game had tens of thousands of players.
 Due to the success, the three founders decided to work full-time on the development and publishing of browser games.
 In early 2006, they rented an office in their hometown Stade, wrote a business plan, and soon after hired their first full-time employees.
 The goal: to market Tribal Wars internationally.

 In early 2007, InnoGames GmbH was founded to handle the operation, continued development and marketing of Tribal Wars.
 In the same year, InnoGames moved into new offices in Harburg, Hamburg with a total of 17 employees.
 At that time, the company's second browser game, The West, was already in development.
 In April 2008, the role-playing game set in the Wild West was released.

 In the fall of 2009, InnoGames moved within Harburg to be able to grow beyond 50 employees.
 In September 2009, the company's new empire-building browser game Grepolis started into an open beta with a limited number of users.

 In April 2010, InnoGames founded InnoGames Korea, a subsidiary specifically for the Asian market.
 In May, the entry of investor Fidelity Growth Partners Europe (FGPE) was announced.
 In July, the company announced the launch of the open beta test of the Facebook game WestWars, based on The West.
 This was followed in August by the open beta of the fantasy role-playing game Seven Lands and the announcement of Tribonia, a client-based fantasy PC game developed by Japanese studio Rosso Index, for which InnoGames had acquired exclusive rights for Europe and North America.

 In February 2011, InnoGames launched innogames.com, a central gaming portal for its approximately 60 million registered users at that time.
 In addition, the company announced the following day that it would in future be advised by Gerhard Florin as Chairman.
 He had most recently worked at Electronic Arts as Executive Vice President of Publishing.
 August saw the launch of the open beta test of Bounty Hounds Online, a client-based science fiction PC game developed by Taiwanese studio Xpec Entertainment, for which InnoGames had acquired rights for Europe.

 The year 2012 began with the news that InnoGames would be taking SevenLands offline by the end of May at the latest.
 In April 2012, InnoGames launched the open beta of its empire-building browser game Forge of Empires.